DDoS attacks peaked at over 1800 attacks per day in January, causing huge financial losses for businesses.

 5 DDoS Protected Dedicated Server Use Cases

 DDoS protected dedicated servers are crucial for servers that attract malicious hackers.
-These include servers that have a lot of active users, or servers that are generating lots of revenue.
+These include servers that have a lot of active users, or servers hosting websites that are generating lots of revenue.

 Let’s take a look at the most common use cases where a DDoS protected dedicated server will come in handy: